rand-projects/fisb-978/docs/source/document.rst

 Initial Usage
 =============
 To use, you just pipe the output from your SDR program to 'demod_978' and then to 'ec_978.py'.
+Optionally, you can pipe it to
-Optionally to the 'server_978.py' if you want to distribute it.
-Not including the server will send output to a terminal, which is a good place to start.
+'server_978.py' if you want to distribute it.
+Not including the server will send the output to a terminal, which is a good place to start.

 Here is an example of a script I use for normal decoding (based on the